amughrabi/tsp/src/main/java/jo/ju/edu/tsp/core/xml/README.md

 ## Licence

-When I write this API, Only me and go know what I'm doing, but now only God knows what is going inside the project.
+When I write this API, Only God and me know what I'm doing, but now only God knows what is going inside the project.
 Be clever and cite the work as well. :smiley:

 Thanks a billion,